 We also hold a number of workshops throughout the year, for both attorneys and communities.
 More information can be found here.

 We also work with a number of NGOs and CBOs who refer cases to us.

-The Durban office is situated at Suite 9001, 9th Floor, Nedbank Building, Durban Club Place (Off Anton Lembede Street).
+The Durban office is situated at Suite 701, 7th Floor, 303 Anton Lembede Street (Entrance on Durban Club Place).
 Our location in the heart of the CBD ensures that we are readily accessible to anybody who may need our services, as public transport is always available.
 We therefore have a number of clients who walk in off the street on a daily basis.

 We have a staff component of 8, with numerous volunteers who assist us on a regular basis.
 The office consists of 2 attorneys, 4 interns, 1 administrator and a Director.
 We run help desks throughout the week, at various venues in the Durban CBD and surrounds.
 We have 4 general advice help desks, viz, at Chatsworth, Umlazi, Ntuzuma and Verulam.
 These are located in areas which predominantly house people from previously disadvantaged backgrounds and cater to the most marginalised members of the community.
 People who attend at these help desks, get advice on a range of issues.